 Start by making your grid.
 Use glue to hold your shape together.
 Next using the edge of your counter or a table break your last 2 popcycle sticks into pieces.
 These pieces will be used to fill in the back side of your grid so it will sit flush on your fridge.
 Use hot glue to secure in place.
 Next glue the magnet strips along the back.
 Make sure to line up your magnet as close to the outside edges as possible so that it will stay even on the fridge.
 There may be areas that your broken popcycle sticks leave space under your magnet.
 Just fill any open gaps with glue as well.

-Next, make your game pieces.
-I had these cute little button packs that had a lot of different sized buttons inside.
+For game pieces I had these cute little button packs that had a lot of different sizes inside.
 I chose to make my button magnets 2-toned.
 Place a dab of hot glue and attach buttons together and then to a piece of magnet.
 Make sure to press tight when the glue is still wet so that it fills the button holes to create a great bond.

 Add a quick coat of paint to your grid if you like and move to the fridge when dry!
 Please make sure to keep out of reach of small children that still put things into their mouths!
 Even when it’s not in use this button tic tac toe game looks really cute when you walk by!